Peach Muffins With Fresh Peaches

 My family loves muffins, and these peach muffins are my go-to in the summer!
 Sweet and fruity with a soft, tender texture, they taste like they came from a bakery, but they’re secretly easy to make at home.

-I’ve been making them every summer for years, tweaking little things along the way until the recipe was just right, soft, moist, and never dry.
+I make them every summer when the peaches are in season.
+They’re moist and never dry.
 The secret?
 A combination of coconut oil and sour cream.
 It keeps the crumb tender and adds a subtle tang that pairs perfectly with juicy peaches.

 Peach Muffin Ingredients